angujo/laravel-pdf/README.md

 composer require Angujo/laravel-pdf
 ```

+This version will automatically set the alias for latest versions of Laravel >=5.5

+####Laravel 5.4 and older
-To start using Laravel, add the Service Provider and the Facade to your `config/app.php`:
+To start using in Laravel 5.4 and older, add the Service Provider and the Facade to your `config/app.php`:

 ```php
 'providers' => [